JuliaIO/HDF5.jl/docs/src/mpi.md

 ### 2. Using parallel HDF5 libraries

+!!! note "Migration from HDF5.jl v0.16 and earlier"
+    How to use a system-provided HDF5 library has been changed in HDF5.jl v0.17.
+Previously, the library path was set by the environment variable `JULIA_HDF5_PATH`, which required to rebuild HDF5.jl afterwards.
+The environment variable has been removed and no longer has an effect.
+Instead, proceed as described below.

 As detailed in [Using custom or system provided HDF5 binaries](@ref), set the preference `libhdf5path` to the path where the parallel HDF5 binaries are located.
 This can be done by: